Manage Your Templates

 Then you have to create your standard (body) template:

-You will be able to add information such as data, barcodes, graphs, tables etc., that are essential to your document.
+Your standard template is the 'body' of your template and will most likely contain information such as data, barcodes, graphs, tables etc., that are essential to your document.

-For this example, we named our standard template “Daniel_Brian”
+For this example, we named our standard template “Recreated-Bank_Statement_Standard”

 You can then create a footer template: